NicholasBlackburn1/SecuServe-Module-opencv/README.md

 # SecuServe-Module-opencv

-*this is my Face Reconition module forthe SecurSeve Security System*
+*This is my Face Reconition module forthe SecurSeve Security System*

 ### What is this for